 General Rifle Deer Season Vehicle Permits:

-Hunters may obtain a motor vehicle access permit for only the rifle deer season by filling out an online application beginning August 1, 2021.
-The link will be available on this page.
+Hunters may obtain a motor vehicle access permit for only the rifle deer season by filling out an online application beginning August 1, 2022.
+You may apply for a permit here by following this link.

 Please be sure to call (801) 483-6705 to see when applications are available.
 Permit applications are accepted from the date of application period opening through the last Saturday of the hunt.
 150 permits are allowed on a first come, first served basis.
 Permits will not be available at the guard shack during the hunt this year, which is a change in 2020.